Aaaaaaeon/Flower-Paseli-Tracker/README.md

 ### 4. View Results
 The script will automatically navigate through your transaction pages (adding a small delay to avoid rate limits).
 Once finished, a colorful report will appear in the console:
+📊 FINAL REPORT
+💰 TOTAL REDEEMED VALUE : 15000p
+💶 ESTIMATED SPENT : 150.00€ (at 100p = 1€)
+🧾 Transaction Count : 25
+📉 Average Transaction : 600p / transaction
+🔝 Largest Transaction : 1000p (on 2024-12-01 18:30)
+🔻 Smallest Transaction : 100p (on 2024-11-15 14:20)

+## ⚙️ Configuration

+You can customize the script by editing the variables at the top of the code before pasting:
+// CONFIGURATION
+const minDelay = 500; // Min delay between pages in ms (default: 0.5s)
+const maxDelay = 1000; // Max delay between pages in ms (default: 1.0s)
+const pointsPerEuro = 100; // Conversion rate (default: 100p = 1€)

+## ⚠️ Disclaimer

+This script is a third-party tool and is **not affiliated with Flower, Konami, or any arcade network**.
+*   **Safety:** The script runs entirely on your client-side browser.
+It does not collect, store, or transmit your credentials or data anywhere.
+*   **Use Responsibly:** While the script includes delays to respect server load, use it sparingly.
+The author is not responsible for any account limitations resulting from excessive request flooding.

+## 🤝 Contributing

+Feel free to fork this repository and submit pull requests if you want to improve the scraping logic or add new statistics!

+---

+*Enjoying your stats?
+Don't be shy to star the repo and share your results!* ⭐